-The main goal of slope protection is to reduce detachment or uncontrolled soil and rock movement on the slope face.
-This approach minimizes landslides that often occur in areas with unstable slope.
+The primary objective of slope protection is to minimize the detachment and uncontrolled movement of soil and rock on the slope face.
+This approach minimizes landslides that often occur in areas with unstable slopes.

 Construction activities for infrastructure development, agriculture, and mining often entail the creation of slopes.
-Improper slope protection leads to these slopes being vulnerable to erosion, weathering, and collapse.
+Inadequate slope protection makes slopes vulnerable to erosion, weathering, and potential collapse.

 Natural slopes that are in close proximity to populated areas present a potential hazard if left unprotected.
 Slope failures in such areas pose a significant threat to human life.
 Landslides triggered by heavy rainfall or seismic activity near residential areas may result in property damage and loss of life.